 ISFJs and ENFJs may have difficulty accepting new situations, as they tend to seek consistency and stability.
 They should work to focus on the positive aspects of change and create a new plan or schedule.

-ISFJs and ENFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFJ and ENFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFJs and ENFJs should appreciate and affirm one another in times of stress, though ISFJs should also remember to take time alone to recharge.

-ISFJs and ENFJs can encourage and motivate each other in their personal and professional lives.
+ISFJ and ENFJ types can encourage and motivate each other in their personal and professional lives.

 ISFJs can encourage ENFJs by sharing compliments and engaging in personal conversation.